Are There Health Benefits of Shatavari Powder?

 A good place to start is with the lowest suggested dosage printed on your supplement.
 A common dose of shatavari powder is 500 milligrams twice per day.

-Shatavari powder is used to treat a wide range of conditions.
+Shatavari powder is used to try to treat a wide range of conditions.
 Already backed by thousands of years of traditional medicine, shatavari is now showing promise in early scientific studies.
 Due to the lack of regulation and limited human studies, however, try the “curer of a hundred diseases” with caution.